invisible-college/statebus/readme.md

 // master('/bar').to_fetch = ...
 ```

-Any handler defined on the `client` bus will shadow the master state, but if
+Any handler defined on the `client` bus will shadow the `master` bus, but if
 you don't define any custom behavior for a key, it will default to passing
 through to master.
 For example: